 2. Lime Cay Beach: Lime Cay is the main islet of the Port Royal Cays off Port Royal, Jamaica, located in the northeast of the reef.
 It’s a 15 minutes boat ride to a small beach that’s famous for sunbathing and recreation.
 During the holiday season weekends (summer and christmas) the island is a hotspot for party goers, often swarmed with boats, music and socialites.
 About half of the area is sand and coral and the other is wooden.
 It has no other infrastructure except for a small open building used for the preparation and selling of food.
 While you’re there, be on the look out for the “oyster man” who, as the name suggests, sells oysters on the weekends.
 He’s famous for his “backshot” sauce which is both delicious and spicy.

-5. Hope Botanical Gardens: The very name evokes childhood memories of school trips.
-Having picnics under large trees, seeing the animals and going on the rides that were available.
-As teenagers, the quiet serene setting was perfect for our weekend study groups and picnics on a warm sunny day.
-It’s truly one of my most favourite cherished places in Kingston to be out in nature and have some peace and quiet.
+One of my most favourite cherished places in Kingston to be out in nature and have some peace and quiet.
 It occupies 200 acres of land in the Ligunaea Plains of urban St Andrew.
 Established in 1873, today Hope Gardens is a green space in the Kingston metropolitan area.
-Hope gardens, otherwise known as the Royal Botanical Gardens, is famous for its’ rare and beautiful species of tropical plants and trees, including the Hibiscus elatus (blue mahoe), the national tree of Jamaica.
-Visit Hope zoo, home to 900 animals across 60 species, including indigenous, endangered, and endemic animals from Jamaica, Africa, and the Americas.
+It is famous for its’ rare and beautiful species of tropical plants and trees.
+This includes the Hibiscus elatus (blue mahoe), the national tree of Jamaica.
+Visit Hope zoo, home to 900 animals across 60 species.
+Including indigenous, endangered, and endemic animals from Jamaica, Africa, and the Americas.
 There are many main attractions, a great place to visit for families and I think the kids would enjoy it.